The application page is now

 - Develop competence and confidence in presenting scientific results in a public forum.

 groups are encouraged.
-The program is limited to US citizens or green card holders.
+The program is limited to US citizens or green card holders, and students 18 years of age or older.
+Harvard College

-The Harvard-Smithsonian Center for Astrophysics (CfA) is part of
+The Harvard-Smithsonian Center for Astrophysics (CfA) is an umbrella organization for the Smithsonian Astrophysical Observatory (SAO)

 institution in the world.
 A broad